“The most daring artists are the ones who work with technologies and materials that have yet to be recognized as mediums for art.”

 Residents become the guiding force of Eyebeam’s public programs, the leaders of workshops, and the contributors to onsite and online discussions—fueled by a belief in impact.

-The Residency is for those who want the time and space to completely reinvent their practice.
-They pursue creative research into the annual focus, and help Eyebeam redefine the meaning of technology.
+The Residency is for those who will benefit from time and space to realize their vision.
+Residents pursue creative research in relation to the annual focus and help Eyebeam redefine technology through art.

-Work generated by artists during their residency—whether art, research, code, or machines—are to be made open source and accessible to the public through teaching tools, open events, public repositories and online documentation.
+Work generated during the residency—whether art, research, code, or machines—is required to be made open source and accessible to the public through tools, open events, public repositories, and online

 Scatter is a team of artists, designers, technologists and producers who share the belief that emerging technology has the power to shape culture.
 They are dedicated to guiding the path of technology towards positive cultural impact.
 Scatter’s mission is to elevate new media projects – across VR, AR, MR and site-specific installations – to foster critical dialogue and evoke emotive experiences.

 The LaGuardia Studio, located at 545 LaGuardia Place, provides advanced digital media services to the NYU community.
 Services include museum-grade digital fine art printmaking, 3D printing, 3D scanning, and project design consultation.